Chris Hillman: The Desert Rose Band (1985–1994, 2008)

-By the early 1980s Hillman had returned to his bluegrass and country roots, recording two acclaimed (mainly acoustic) albums for Sugar Hill Records with singer/guitarist/banjo player Herb Pedersen (a former member of The Dillards).
-Soon after, Hillman and Pedersen formed the Desert Rose Band; this proved to be Hillman's most commercially successful post-Byrds project.
+By the early 1980s Hillman had returned to his Bluegrass and Country roots, recording two acclaimed (mainly acoustic) albums for Sugar Hill Records with singer/guitarist/banjo player Herb Pedersen (a former member of The Dillards).

+Hillman and Pedersen were touring in 1985 with Dan Fogelberg in support of his Newgrass album High Country Snows as well as appearing on the album when Hillman put together the Desert Rose Band, a Country band with elements of Western and Newgrass.
+Along with Pedersen, he recruited other members of Fogelberg's band including John Jorgenson & Bill Bryson.

+The Desert Rose Band proved to be Hillman's most commercially-successful post-Byrds project.
 Their self-titled debut album in 1987 generated two Top Ten country hits in "Love Reunited" (written with Steve Hill), "One Step Forward" and the number-one single "He's Back and I'm Blue."
-From 1987 until late 1993 the band recorded five albums and one Greatest Hits package and had a string of 16 country-music hits (the majority of which were in the country Top Ten) and a number of Academy of Country Music awards before disbanding in 1994.
-As Hillman said, "We definitely quit while we were ahead."
+From 1987 until late 1993 the band recorded five albums and one Greatest Hits package and had a string of 16 country-music hits (the majority of which were in the Country Top Ten) and a number of Academy of Country Music awards before disbanding in 1994.

-Chris Hillman, Herb Pedersen, JayDee Maness, John Jorgenson, Bill Bryson, and Steve Duncan performed their first reunion concert on August 27, 2008 in Solana Beach, CA. Before this date Chris Hillman and Herb Pedersen were as a duo joined by John Jorgenson on May 2, 2008 for a small DRB set at the Station Inn in Nashville.
+Chris Hillman, Herb Pedersen, JayDee Maness, John Jorgenson, Bill Bryson, and Steve Duncan performed their first reunion concert on August 27, 2008 in Solana Beach, CA. Before this date Chris Hillman and Herb Pedersen were a duo joined by John Jorgenson on May 2, 2008 for a small DRB set at the Station Inn in Nashville.
 This six-man lineup is the best known, and includes all of the original members present on the hit albums from the 1980s.
 At this show, Hillman said it was the first time they had played together in 19 years.
 They went through a string of DRB hits but were unable to play "He's Back and I'm Blue" because Hillman said he had forgotten the words.
 This sold-out show prompted Hillman and the band to play a handful of other reunion shows at music festivals throughout the U.S. Several of these were recorded for inclusion on a live album, which Hillman hopes to release in the U.S. and Europe.
 If released, this will be the Desert Rose Band's only live album.